iunn-sh/epic-games-v-apple-google/presentation.md

 大部分維持地方法院判決
 > 5. Breach of Contract: The parties agree that Epic's illegality defense rises and falls with its Sherman Act claims.
 Because we affirm the district court's holding that Epic failed to prove Apple's liability pursuant to the Sherman Act, we also affirm its rejection of Epic's illegality defenses.
-> 6. California's Unfair Competition Law: The district court found that Epic suffered an injury sufficient to confer Article III standing, concluded that ==Apple's anti-steering provision violates the UCL's unfair prong, and entered an injunction prohibiting Apple from enforcing the anti-steering provision against any developer==.
-Apple challenges each aspect on appeal. ==We affirm.== :arrow_right: anti-steering屬於不公平商業行為
+> 6. California's Unfair Competition Law: The district court found that Epic suffered an injury sufficient to confer Article III standing, concluded that <mark>Apple's anti-steering provision violates the UCL's unfair prong, and entered an injunction prohibiting Apple from enforcing the anti-steering provision against any developer</mark>.
+Apple challenges each aspect on appeal. <mark>We affirm.</mark> :arrow_right: anti-steering屬於不公平商業行為
 > 7. Attorney Fees: We hold that clause (i) contemplates intra-party disputes and Apple is entitled to attorney fees pursuant to it. :arrow_right: Epic應賠償律師費（與地方法院看法不同）

 ---